 ExtensionContext.globalState: A global storage where you can write key/value pairs.
 VS Code manages the storage and will restore it for each extension activation.
 You can selectively synchronize key/value pairs in global storage by setting the keys for sync using

-ExtensionContext.storagePath: A path pointing to a local directory where your extension has write/read access.
+ExtensionContext.storagePath: A workspace specific storage path pointing to a local directory where your extension has write/read access.
 This is a good option if you need to store large files that is accessible only from current workspace.

 The extension context is available to the